salman-abedin/faint/README.md

 ### Modifications

--  Consult the **Config** section of the relevant scripts for your preferred settings
+-  Consult the `faint-config` script for all your modifications need
 -  **Reinstall** after making changes to the scripts

 ## Update